shashankv02/shashankv02.github.io/_posts/2020-1-12-kubernetes-bare-metal-external-connectivity.md

 that are routable to the cluster to handout and it takes care of assigning these IP addresses to the `LoadBalancer` type services.

-You can read more about installing and configuring metallb in the next post.
+You can read more about installing and configuring metallb in the [this post]({% post_url 2020-1-12-metallb-layer2-mode %}).

 **4. Ingress Controllers**